-Mortgage insurance is often an important part of the mortgage loan process.
-In some cases, it can mean the difference of getting the mortgage approved or denied.
-Learning more about mortgage insurance, and when it’s required, can speed up the lending process and help you become an informed buyer getting the most for your money.
+Mortgage insurance is often an important part of the loan process.
+In some cases, it can mean the difference of getting it approved or denied.
+It is also referred to as (PMI).
+Learning more about PMI, and when it’s required, can speed up the lending process and help you become an informed buyer getting the most for your money.

 What is Mortgage Insurance?

-Mortgage insurance, also known as home loan and mortgage guarantee insurance, is a type of insurance that can make it possible for a home buyer to be approved for a mortgage loan for which they might not otherwise be approved.
+Also known as home loan and mortgage guarantee insurance, it is a type of insurance that can make it possible for a home buyer to be approved for a mortgage loan for which they might not otherwise be approved.
 It decreases the chance of the lender losing money if a home buyer defaults on the loan.
 It’s typically used when the potential home buyer cannot come up with at least a 20 percent down payment.

 Mortgage insurance guarantees that lenders will get a return on their money even if the borrower can’t make the payments.
-Mortgage insurance is usually required on both USDA and FHA loans.
-If you get a VA loan, the VA already guarantees the loan, so a mortgage insurance is not required.
-Mortgage insurance may also be referred to as private mortgage insurance (PMI).
+It is usually required on both USDA and FHA loans.
+If you get a VA loan, the VA already guarantees the loan, so it is not required.

 How Does Mortgage Insurance Work?

-When a potential home buyer applies for a mortgage loan but cannot provide at least 20 percent of the loan amount as down payment, the borrower is required to purchase a PMI policy.
+When a potential home buyer applies for a loan but cannot provide at least 20 percent as down payment, the borrower is required to purchase a PMI policy.
 Say you borrow $150,000, but can only put down a $15,000 (10%) down payment, leaving a balance of $135,000.
 Your lender will purchase a PMI policy for $135,000.

 Since PMI insurance generally covers the top 25 to 30 percent of the loan, your lender is guaranteed at least that much money back.
 The amount and cost of the policy is determined by the amount of the loan and the down payment.